codespacehelp/website/_workshops/21-22-interactive-spaces-with-touch-designer.md

 ---
 title: Interactive spaces with Touch Designer
 summary: We'll design our own interactive installation with a depth camera.
 layout: workshop
+academic_year: 21-22
 workshop_date: 2021-12-01
 workshop_time: 14:00 - 17:00
-duration: 3 hours
-room: K.02.04
+room: K.03.08
 ---

 TouchDesigner is a visual environment to create stunning real time, interactive projects and installations.
 We invited our resident expert Nathan Van Esbroeck to give a workshop on Touch Designer and show examples of the work he created with the software.
 We'll design our own interactive installation with a depth camera.
 The best part: you can do all this without writing a single line of code.